 Yes, you read that right.
 Chicken.

-Drexel researcher Jennifer Quinlan conducted the study, which was funded by the U.S. Department of Agriculture, to find out whether it's wise to wash raw chicken before cooking it for dinner.
+Drexel researcher Jennifer Quinlan conducted the study, which was funded by the U.S. Department of Agriculture, to find out whether you should wash raw chicken before cooking it for dinner.

 The results were surprising.